tmblr-npf-v4/tmblr-npf-v4.github.io/README.md

 1. Go into `Edit HTML` of your blog's customize page, and locate `{block:Posts` by typing it into the searchbar:
    <img width="350" src="https://user-images.githubusercontent.com/110954255/184795109-403aa334-dfe7-4831-830f-a621723b3129.png">

-   Highlight it and replace it with:
+   Highlight that line and replace it with:
    ```
    {block:Posts inlineMediaWidth="1280" inlineNestedMediaWidth="1280"}
    ```